Having a positive vision of yourself is key to successful behaviour change.

 The positive things people would say about me are…..

 These points are important to remember in negative moments to create a sense of self-worth.
-The more vivid you can make the visualisation around your desired behaviour, the more likely you are to be able to recreate it.
+The more vivid you can make the positive affirmations, the more likely you are to be able to use them to create a positive springboard and a catalyst for success.
 If you don't like yourself it is difficult to find reasons to change - as with all things in life if we are bothered about doing anything, it's because either the subject or the object are worth the effort.
 You ARE worth the change, you are worth the effort.
 You don't have to forever be linked with dieting failure.
 Believe that change is possible, that you don't have to live the way you have always done, that you can make powerful improvements, no matter your age or your eating history.
 (Read my story on this website to see how I overcame 40 years of disordered eating)

 At the Clinic we use all this powerful visualising to define and cement what your success might look like.
 We make the internal dialogue positive and not punishing - this is also key.
 But you can start today, building an internal dialogue of positivity and self-worth which will really help you.